MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/ra-webapp-install.md

 ## Next step

 You've installed the Dynamics 365 Remote Assist app!
-You can get to the app by opening the environment and selecting the Dynamics 365 Remote Assist app or from [https://home.dynamics.com/](https://home.dynamics.com).
+You can get to the app by opening the environment and selecting the Dynamics 365 Remote Assist app.
 More information: [About Unified Interface for model-driven apps in Power Apps](/power-platform/admin/about-unified-interface)

 The next step is to [add users to the model-driven app](asset-capture-add-users.md) so they can interact with data in the Dataverse.